 In the 1998 book Red Scarf Girl, Ji-li Jiang shows the different types of propaganda used in Chairman Mao’s Cultural Revolution.
-Propaganda was used because the Cultural Revolution needed support from the people.
+Propaganda was used to persuade the people to support the Cultural Revolution.
 People needed to change to remove the Four Olds from Chinese society.
 The Four Olds were the old culture, old customs, old ideas, and old habits believed to be responsible for Chinese poverty.
 However, these changes were difficult to achieve.
 Changing people’s way of life and thinking were a major undertaking.
 Thus, propaganda was used to ensure the Revolution’s success.
+Propaganda was a strategy of persuasion developed to make the people agree with the aims of the Revolution and the supposed necessary changes associated with it.
+Without propaganda, it would be difficult to convince the people to take the steps for change and abandon the Four Olds.
 Chairman Mao basically used propaganda to get people’s support for the Cultural Revolution.

 - Plain folks

 - Logical fallacies

 Name-calling was the most obvious type of propaganda used in Chairman Mao’s Cultural Revolution.
 The label red was used to refer to Chairman Mao’s supporters.
 People were black if they did not support the Cultural Revolution.
 In this propaganda, people were black if they kept the Four Olds.
 The children of black families were called black whelps.
 These social labels made it easy to create a division in the Chinese population.
 In addition, it was easy to implement and the results were significant in terms of catching people’s attention and in terms of compelling them to change at least their overt behaviors toward the Revolution.